What are the different types of GI Microbiome Testing?

 Microscopy

 Microscopy testing is the oldest and simplest type of gut microbiome test.
 It involves examining a stool sample under a microscope to identify and count the different types of bacteria.
 However, microscopy is not very sensitive and can only identify a limited number of bacteria, fungi, and parasites.
-It is also dependent on the aptitude of the laboratory technician performing the assessment which can lead to varying results and has a high probability to miss identify problematic bacteria, fungi, and parasites.
+It is also dependent on the aptitude of the laboratory technician performing the assessment which can lead to varying results and has a high probability to misidentify problematic bacteria, fungi, and parasites.

 PCR (polymerase chain reaction)